Calling All Catholics to Be Missionary

 Whether it’s giving presentations, sponsoring workshops, publishing printed and electronic communications, sponsoring essay contests, spearheading research projects at the Glenmary Research Center or serving on national boards, Glenmarians and coworkers continue to fulfill one of Father Bishop’s goals in founding Glenmary Home Missioners: to educate all Catholics about the needs of the home missions.

 For example, the Educate and Inspire series, developed by Glenmary for use in Catholic schools and parish religious education programs, was developed to raise awareness of mission needs among young people and hopefully to inspire them to become involved as volunteers or in some other ways.
-Volunteer opportunities for adults and teens are available through a group volunteer program based at the Glenmary Farm in Vanceburg, Ky.
+Volunteer opportunities for adults and teens are available through Glenmary Group Volunteer Program based at Joppa Mountain in Grainger County, Tenn.

 A certain amount of education takes place in mission areas served by Glenmary.
 Often, those living in mission counties aren’t familiar with Catholicism or they have a very narrow understanding of the Church and Catholics in general.